shanelindsay/presentations/diss-induction/slides.md

 - Box folders: central hub for materials and submissions
 - Project template: structure for reports and logs
 - Poster template: aligns with final showcase requirements
-Note:
-- Show live example from Box if internet cooperates; otherwise promise follow-up link.

 ---

 ## Breakout Activity (5–10 min)
 - Form groups of three based on shared themes or methods
 - Discuss potential project directions and immediate questions
-- Select one spokesperson to summarize takeaway to whole group
+- Select one spokesperson to summarise takeaway to whole group
-Note:
-- Visit each group briefly; note support needs or overlapping interests.

 ---